- Course Catalog

 Learn About the Computer Science Education Landscape: Check out our quick facts doc for the basics of what is going on in computer science and why computer science is such an important thing to be teaching our students.

-Explore the Curriculum:See how our Introductory Computer Science course is structured and view the modules.
-The curriculum is made up of short video tutorials, quizzes, example code, and coding exercises that students can work through independently.
+Explore the Curriculum:See how our courses are structured and what they cover at codehs.com/info/curriculum.
+Our courses are made up of short video tutorials, quizzes, example code, and coding exercises that students can work through independently.
 Learn about the course outcomes.

-Check Out the Online PD:We work with hundreds of teachers who are new to teaching computer science, and taking our online pd course is the best way to prepare to lead a successful class.
-Learn about the PD course.
+Check Out the Online PD:We work with hundreds of teachers who are new to teaching computer science, and taking our online pd courses is the best way to prepare to lead a successful class.
+Learn about the PD courses.

 Try CodeHS Yourself:Sign up for a teacher account.
 Click on "Try out the Curriculum" to get started on some content.

 Try CodeHS With Some Students:From your teacher page, choose a name for your class and hit the blue "Add Class" button.
 Follow the instructions on the page to invite your students to the class.
-Students will be able to work up until the challenge exercises in the first module of the curriculum using our free trial and you can try our all teacher tools and resources.
+On our Free plan you'll have access to all of our courses and a basic set of teacher tools and resources to help you get started.
+Interested in getting access to more teacher tools to help you save time in the classroom?
+Request more info about CodeHS Pro at codehs.com/learnmore.

 2. Get Admin Approval